Wim Hof: Other

 In 2007, Hof climbed to an altitude of 7400 m on Mount Everest wearing nothing but shorts and shoes, but aborted the attempt due to a recurring foot injury.
 He managed to climb from base camp to about 6700 m wearing just shorts and sandals, but after that he wore boots, saying he needed to affix crampons at that point.

 In 2016, Hof reached Gilman's Point on Mount Kilimanjaro with journalist Scott Carney in 28 hours, an event later documented in the book What Doesn't Kill Us.

+In the early 2000s, Hof sustained a severe injury while swimming in a fountain in Amsterdam.
+He attempted to use the fountain's jet for an enema, a practice he had performed previously.
+However, the city had recently increased the jet's pressure, causing the water to perforate his colon and intestines.
+His son Michael, who was meeting him at the park, took him to the hospital.
+Due to Hof's high pain tolerance, the severity of the injury was not immediately recognized, and he was not triaged for surgery right away.
+After several hours, he fainted, prompting emergency surgery.
+Although the risk of sepsis was significant, Hof reportedly recovered without the use of antibiotics.

 Documentaries

 A number of documentary films have been produced on Hof's life and ability.
 In 2015, Vice magazine produced a documentary The Super Human World of Wim Hof: The Iceman.
 In 2020, the YouTube channel Yes Theory published a short film about their experiences with Hof, titled Becoming Superhuman with Ice Man.

 Personal life

-Hof met his first wife Marivelle-Maria, also called "Olaya Rosino Fernandez", in the Vondelpark in Amsterdam in the garden of roses.
+Hof met his first wife Marivelle-Maria, also called "Olaya Rosino Fernandez," in the Vondelpark in Amsterdam in the garden of roses.
 She died by suicide in 1995 by jumping from an eight-story building.
 Hof stated that she was diagnosed with schizophrenia.
 He had a hard time psychologically with that incident and the freezing water was the only place he didn't think about it.